Voting underway for first phase of Bodo Territorial Council election | Politics

 Voting underway for first phase of Bodo Territorial Council election

-Polling for the 40-member Bodo Territorial Council (BTC) began on Monday morning in the first phase, with electional officials and only a section of voters adhering to COVID-19 protocols.
-Till 11.30 pm, 34 per cent votes were cast out of a total of 13,64,018 electors, who will seal the fate of 130 candidates for 21 constituencies spread across Udalguri and Baksa districts.
+Polling for the 40-member Bodo Territorial Council (BTC) began on Monday morning in the first phase, with election officials and only a section of voters adhering to COVID-19 protocols.
+Till 11.30 pm, 34 per cent votes were cast out of a total of 13,64,018 electors, who will decide the fate of 130 candidates for 21 constituencies spread across Udalguri and Baksa districts.

 Even senior leaders like BJP's Biswajit Daimary, who recently resigned from Rajya Sabha and shifted sides from the BPF, and some other candidates reportedly cast their votes without wearing masks.
 Several roadside shops and eateries adorned a festive look, as people thronged in large numbers, caring precious little about health norms.